T-Norms Driven Loss Functions for Machine Learning: Experimental Results

-\paragraph{Training Convergence Rate} This experimental setup aims at verifying the relation between the choice of the generator and speed of convergence of the training process.
-In particular, a simple supervised learning setup is assumed for this experiment, where the leaning task is defined by Equation~\ref{eq:supervision} by simply enforcing the fitting of the supervised examples.
+\paragraph{Training Convergence Rate} This experimental setup aims at verifying the relation between the choice of the generator and \ar{the} speed of convergence of the training process.
+In particular, a simple supervised learning setup is assumed for this experiment, \ar{where the learning task enforces the fitting of the supervised examples as defined by Equation~\ref{eq:supervision}}.
 The training and test sets are composed of 90\% and $10\%$ of the total number of papers, respectively.
-Two parametric families of t-norms have been considered: the SS family (Definition \ref{ex:ss}) and the Frank family (Definition \ref{ex:frank}).
+Two parameterized families of t-norms have been considered: the SS family (Definition \ref{ex:ss}) and the Frank family (Definition \ref{ex:frank}).
 Their parameter $\lambda$ was varied to construct classical t-norms for some special values of the parameter but also to evaluate some intermediate ones.
-In order to keep a clear intuition behind the results, optimization was initially carried out using simple Gradient Descent with a fixed learning rate equal to $\eta = 10^{-5}$.
-Results are shown in Figures (\ref{fig:ss_gd}) and (\ref{fig:frank_gd}): it is evident that strict t-norms tend to learn faster than nilpotent ones by penalizing more strongly highly unsatisfied ground formulas.
-This difference is still remarkably present, although slightly reduced, by exploiting the state-of-the-art dynamic learning rate optimization algorithm Adam~\citep{kingma2014adam} as shown in Figures~\ref{fig:ss_adam} and \ref{fig:frank_adam}.
+In order to keep a clear intuition behind the results, optimization was initially carried out using \ar{simply} a Gradient Descent schema with a fixed learning rate equal to $\eta = 10^{-5}$.
+Results are shown in Figures (\ref{fig:learning_dynamics_adam}-a) and (\ref{fig:learning_dynamics_adam}-b): it is evident that strict t-norms tend to learn faster than nilpotent ones by penalizing more strongly highly unsatisfied ground formulas.
+This difference is \ar{significant, although slightly reduced, when leveraging} the state-of-the-art dynamic learning rate optimization algorithm Adam~\cite{kingma2014adam} as shown in Figures~\ref{fig:learning_dynamics_adam}-c and \ref{fig:learning_dynamics_adam}-d.
 This finding is consistent with the empirically well known fact that the cross-entropy loss performs well in supervised learning tasks for deep architectures, because it is effective in avoiding gradient vanishing in deep architectures.
 The cross-entropy loss corresponds to a strict generator with $\lambda=0$ and $\lambda=1$ in the SS and Frank families, respectively.
 This selection corresponds to a fast and stable converging solution when paired with Adam, while there are faster converging solutions when using a fixed learning rate.